MuneerMiller/IBM_Final_Project/README.md

 1. Add a Task: Type in the task description and either press Enter or click the "Add" button.
 2. Complete a Task: Click the checkbox next to a task to mark it as complete.
 The task text will have a strikethrough to indicate its status.
-3. Delete a Task: Click the trash icon on a task to delete it individually.
-4. Clear Completed Tasks: Click "Clear Completed" to remove all tasks marked as completed
+3. Clear Completed Tasks: Click "Clear Completed" to remove all tasks marked as completed

 ## Customization
 To customize the styles, edit assets/styles/style.css.
 For example, you can: